chandangarg3/MetaProject/README.md

+# To run this project on your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code
 3. In the second terminal type: npx hardhat node